The Purpose of Camera Lens Hoods & Why You Should Use Yours

 So what exactly is the purpose of a camera lens hood?

-Lens hoods are plastic or metal objects that clip onto a lens in order to block out certain unwanted light rays from entering into the front of the lens.
+Lens hoods are plastic or metal shades that clip onto a lens in order to block out certain unwanted light rays from entering the front of the lens.

 But you don’t need to put a filter that reduces your image quality on your lenses when you’ve got a lens hood that protects things just as well and actually IMPROVES image quality.
 There are certainly uses for filters but not for lens protection and that’s an entirely different discussion in and of itself.

 Lens hoods aren’t just effective for combating flare outdoors; they keep unwanted light from various sources out of the lens even when shooting indoors.

 Should you use a lens hood on your lenses?